Eight ways to protect yourself from a stroke

 Paroxysmal supraventricular tachycardia is often managed with radiofrequency catheter ablation.
 This is a technique that delivers radiofrequency energy through the tip of the catheter that is positioned at the site of origin of the paroxysmal supraventricular tachycardia.
 The radiofrequency energy creates an irreversible lesion in the heart so to permanently eliminate the paroxysmal supraventricular tachycardia.

 The initial part of the ablation procedure is to map and find the origin of the paroxysmal supraventricular tachycardia.
 This process may include the use of advanced technology that allows 3-D mapping of multiple heart chambers.
 Once the site of origin of the paroxysmal supraventricular tachycardia is found, the ablation lesion can be created using radiofrequency energy.
-Ohio State’s Ross Heart Hospital offers advanced ablation technology that includes use of large tip radiofrequency catheters, cooled-tip radiofrequency catheters, pulsed-energy radiofrequency ablation, cryo-ablation energy and ablation guided by Stereotaxis magnetic navigation.
+Ohio State’s Ross Heart Hospital offers advanced ablation technology that includes use of large tip radiofrequency catheters, cooled-tip radiofrequency catheters, pulsed-energy radiofrequency ablation and cryo-ablation energy.
 Radiofrequency ablation is often quite successful, with a success rate of about 96-98 percent.

 After your procedure